 The one topic that is not really spoken about in great detail is marketing.
-I find this funny because while prospecting will help you become a good agent, but marketing will make you a great agent.
+I find this funny because while prospecting will help you become a good agent; marketing will make you a great agent.

-In this post, we’re going to cover the difference between prospecting and marketing.
+In this blog, we will quickly look at the difference between prospecting and marketing.

 If you look at prospecting, it simply means to go looking for or to dig for listings.
 We all know that you don’t literally go looking for listings, you first have to find contacts and then nurture those contacts.
 Those contacts become hot leads, the hot leads become appraisals, appraisals become listings, listings become sales, and of course, sales become cash.

 Given that prospecting is a one-to-one model and will eventually pay dividends, it can be a long process.
 This means that you are door-knocking, talking to one person, creating a relationship with them, and hopefully getting a result from them at some point.
 Or you’re making a phone call to someone and nurturing them to hopefully one day serve their real estate needs.

 Most good agents are good prospectors, however, as I’m sure most of you reading this are aware, constantly prospecting can become tiring and you will quickly become sick of it.
 Even though you need to learn to love prospecting, it’s a very energy-based game and it can wear you down over the years to the point where you just can’t bear to pick up the phone.